When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Partially Supervised Multi-Task Learning

 Recent advances of general self-supervised methods such as adversarial training with Generative Adversarial Networks (GANs) \cite{GANs}, as well as the ability of generative modeling to learn useful visual representations from unlabeled images \cite{adversarial-feature-learning}, have motivated the investigation of generative modeling in MTL to lower the demand for labeled data \cite{adver-learning-semantic-semi-supervised, robust-adver-learning-for-semantic-semi}.

-For example, \cite{partly-supervised-MTL} proposes a self-supervised semi-supervised MTL ($S^{4}MTL$) solution leveraging adversarial learning and semi-supervision to teach simultaneously two commonly tackled CV tasks, namely: Image Classification (for diagnostic classification) and Semantic Segmentation.
+For example, \citet{partly-supervised-MTL} propose a self-supervised semi-supervised MTL ($S^{4}MTL$) solution leveraging adversarial learning and semi-supervision to teach simultaneously two commonly tackled CV tasks, namely: Image Classification (for diagnostic classification) and Semantic Segmentation.
 By considering two datasets, one labeled $D_{A}$ and one unlabeled $D_{U}$, the authors define their respective losses as $L_{A}$ and $L_{U}$.
-If $\theta$ and $\upsilon$ define the network parameters for semantic segmentation and diagnostic classification respectively, then the overall objective can be summarised as:
+If $\theta$ and $\upsilon$ define the parameters of network $f$ for semantic segmentation and diagnostic classification respectively, then the overall objective can be summarised as:

 where $\alpha$ is a positive weight for the unsupervised loss.
 Subsequently, the authors train two networks: $G$, a mask generator for semantic segmentation and $D$ a classifier which is trained in an adversarial fashion.
 These two networks are divided into two branches.
 For supervised images, $G$ wants $D$ to maximise the likelihood of the segmentation masks given a regular image-label pair.
 For the unsupervised images, the model performs a transformation $t(x)$ over the input image $x$ such as rotation to enable $G$ to make predictions.
 Such a framework is illustrated in \cref{S4MTL}.